• Skip to primary navigation

 Instructions

-• Then add the peanut butter, coconut milk, vanilla extract, and pure maple syrup.
-Stir until chocolaty, and the rest of the ingredients are combined.
+• Then add the peanut butter, almond milk, and vanilla extract.
+Stir until everything is well mixed and chocolatey.

 • Tightly place the lid on and refrigerate overnight, preferably 6 – 8 hours.

-• Sprinkle with cacao nibs and drizzle with extra peanut butter if you want.
+• If desired, sprinkle with cacao nibs and drizzle with extra peanut butter if desired.

 Notes